 GB-based dog owners seeking to travel from GB to NI – and EU countries – will now be required to obtain an Animal Health Certificate (AHC) from an Official Veterinarian for their dogs before every journey into NI or the EU.
 In order to obtain an AHC, you will need to comply with these requirements:

-- Vaccinate your dog against rabies – your pet must be at least 12 weeks old before it can be vaccinated
+- Dog must be vaccinated against rabies – puppies must be at least 12 weeks old before they can be vaccinated

 - Wait 21 days after the primary vaccination before travel

-- Visit your vet to get an Animal Health Certificate for your pet no more than 10 days before travel to the EU
+- Visit your vet to get an AHC for your pet no more than 10 days before travelling to the EU

 - 10 days after the date of issue for entry into the EU

-- A single trip for entry to the EU (a new certificate will be required for each entry into the EU)
+- A single trip for entry to the EU – a new certificate must be obtained for each entry

 - Onward travel within the EU for four months after the date of issue

-Entry to Northern Ireland or the EU must be via a designated Travellers’ Points of Entry.
+Entry to NI or the EU must be via a designated Travellers’ Point of Entry.